zhengxuhao/IBS-GWAS/README.md

   2. Identification of individuals with elevated missing data rates or outlying heterozygosity rate

  We will remove

-•	Individuals with elevated missing data rates (missing>0,03)
+ *Individuals with elevated missing data rates (__missing>0,03__) *Individuals with outlying heterozygosity rate (__out of mean +/- 3 SD__)

+ In shell, type:
+>plink --bfile raw-GWA-data --missing --out raw-GWA-data
+>
-•	Individuals with outlying heterozygosity rate (out of mean +/- 3 SD) In shell, type: plink --bfile raw-GWA-data --missing --out raw-GWA-data plink --bfile raw-GWA-data --het --out raw-GWA-data Then run rscript “QC_imiss_het.R” in R environment
+>plink --bfile raw-GWA-data --het --out raw-GWA-data

+ Then run rscript “QC_imiss_het.R” in R environment

-A graph  “raw-GWA-data.imiss-vs-het.pdf” will be generated for checking missing calling rates and heterozygosity rate of all individuals.
+ A graph **raw-GWA-data.imiss-vs-het.pdf** will be generated for checking missing calling rates and heterozygosity rate of all individuals.
-A file “fail-imisshet-qc.txt” will be generated containing family IDs and individual IDs of all these individuals to remove.
+ A file **fail-imisshet-qc.txt** will be generated containing family IDs and individual IDs of all these individuals to remove.

  3. Identification of duplicated or related individuals

-a.
-Pruning data to reduce the number of markers to reduce computational complexity
+####Pruning data to reduce the number of markers to reduce computational complexity

-•	Using a window of 50 variants and a shift of 5 variants between windows, with an r2 cut-off of 0.2:
+ *Using a window of 50 variants and a shift of 5 variants between windows, with an r2 cut-off of 0.2:
-•	Strong LD region will be excluded based on “high-LD-regions.txt”.
+ *Strong LD region will be excluded based on “high-LD-regions.txt”.
  In shell, type:
-plink --file raw-GWA-data --exclude high-LD-regions.txt --range --indep-pairwise 50 5 0.2 --out raw-GWA-data
+>plink --file raw-GWA-data --exclude high-LD-regions.txt --range --indep-pairwise 50 5 0.2 --out raw-GWA-data

-b.
-Generating IBS matrix
+####Generating IBS matrix

  In shell, type:
-plink --bfile raw-GWA-data --extract raw-GWA-data.prune.in --genome --out raw-GWA-data
+>plink --bfile raw-GWA-data --extract raw-GWA-data.prune.in --genome --out raw-GWA-data

  Then we will identify all pairs of individuals with IBS > 0.185 which outputs the ID of the individual from the pair with lowest call rate (the one with high call rate in a pair will be kept).

  Note:  The expectation is that IBD = 1 for duplicates or monozygotic twins, IBD = 0.5 for first-degree relatives, IBD = 0.25 for second-degree relatives and IBD = 0.125 for third-degree relatives.
 It is typical to remove one individual from each pair with an IBD value of > 0.1875, which is halfway between the expected IBD for third- and second-degree relatives.

  In shell, type:
-perl run-IBD-QC.pl raw-GWA-data
+>perl run-IBD-QC.pl raw-GWA-data

-A file “fail-IBD-QC.txt” will be generated to exclude these samples from downstream analyses.
+ A file **fail-IBD-QC.txt** will be generated to exclude these samples from downstream analyses.

  4. Population stratification by principal component analysis in EIGENSOFT 6.0.6 package (or flashpca?)

 Note: Run EIGENSOFT using LD-pruned binary files EIGENSOFT (according to Nature protocol paprr)